 Shutting oneself up at home, opening up to the world

-“I think from my personal experience that I have developed an armor,” Shea said.
-“I didn't feel safe and whenever I had the opportunity I would hide or isolate myself.
-I never wanted to interact with people “.
-Paradoxically, when Shea was homeless, he was less in contact with others.
-Since having a home, her life has changed dramatically.
+"I think from my personal experience that I have developed an armor," Shea said.
+"I didn't feel safe and whenever I had the opportunity, I hid or isolated.
+I never wanted to interact with people."
+Paradoxically, when Shea was homeless he was less in contact with others.
+Since he has a home, his life has drastically changed.

 "Everything I do is just the opposite, and I have a lot of activities to do every day with others," he said.